OSVAI/NORM/README.md

 --distill NORM --model_t resnet32x4 --model_s resnet8x4 -r 0.1 -a 0.9 -b 0 --trial test
 ```
 where
-- `--path_t`: specify the path of teacher.
+- `--path_t`: specify the path of the pre-trained teacher model.
 - `--distill`: specify the method of NORM and its augmented variants.
-We have implemented NORM and NORM_CRD for teache-student network pairs on CIFAR100 and NORM for ImageNet.
+We implemented NORM and NORM_CRD for teache-student network pairs on CIFAR100, and NORM for ImageNet.
-- `--model_t`: name of the teacher model.
-Configuratiosn of all teacher-student network pairs can be found in arguments in train_cifar_sutdent.py and tranin_imagenet_student.py.
+- `--model_t`: name of the pre-trained teacher model.
+Configurations of all teacher-student network pairs can be found in train_cifar_sutdent.py and tranin_imagenet_student.py.
-- `--model_s`: name of the student model.
-Configuratiosn of all teacher-student network pairs can be found in arguments in train_cifar_sutdent.py and tranin_imagenet_student.py.
+- `--model_s`: name of the target student model.
+Configurations of all teacher-student network pairs can be found in train_cifar_sutdent.py and tranin_imagenet_student.py.
-- `-r`: the weight of the standard CE loss based on ground truth labels.
+- `-r`: the weight of the standard CE loss based on ground truth labels of training datas.
-- `-a`: the weight of the normal KD loss, which uses KL divergence between teacher and student logits.
+- `-a`: the weight of the vanilla KD loss defined as the KL divergence between teacher and student logits.
 - `-b`: the weight of NORM loss.
 - `-s`: the hyper-parametr $N$ in the paper of NORM, i.e., making the student representation have N times feature channels than the teacher representation.
 - `--trial`: the comments for each teacher-student network pair.